ropensci/phylogram/README.md

 --------------------------------------------------------------------------------

-**phylogram** is an R package for working with evolutionary trees as deeply-nested lists known as "dendrogram" objects.
+The **phylogram** R package is a tool for for developing phylogenetic trees as deeply-nested lists known as "dendrogram" objects.
-It provides functions for importing and exporting trees in the Newick parenthetic text format, as well as several functions for command-line tree manipulation, making R's versatile dendrogram objects more accessible to evolutionary biologists.
+It provides functions for conversion between "dendrogram" and "phylo" class objects, as well as several tools for command-line tree manipulation and import/export via Newick parenthetic text.
+This improves accessibility to the comprehensive range of object-specific analytical and tree-visualization functions found across a wide array of bioinformatic R packages.

 ### Installation